iter8-tools/docs/docs/user-guide/tasks/http.md

 ## Metrics

+This task creates a built-in [provider](../topics/metrics.md#fully-qualified-names) named `http`.
 The following metrics are collected by this task:

 - `http/request-count`: total number of requests sent
 - `http/error-count`: number of error responses